bodrick/awesome/TOPICS.md

 *   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
 Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.

-## telemetry

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
-Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
-*   [builtbybel/privatezilla](https://github.com/builtbybel/privatezilla) - 👀👮🐢🔥Performs a privacy & security check of Windows 10
-*   [open-telemetry/opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet) - The OpenTelemetry .NET Client

 ## windows-desktop

 *   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.